-Since the Merger was completed on March 31, 2016, and the acquisition date for accounting purposes was April 1, 2016, Black Oak's financial results are not included in the Company's financial statements for the quarter ended March 31, 2016.
+Since the Merger was completed on April 1, 2016, Black Oak's financial results are not included in the Company's financial statements for the quarter ended March 31, 2016.

 The accompanying unaudited consolidated financial statements include all of the accounts of Terra Tech.
 These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for financial information and with the instructions to Form 10-K and Regulation S-X. In the opinion of management, all adjustments (consisting only of normal recurring adjustments) considered necessary for a fair presentation have been included.